thejamesgore/ga-projects/GA-Project-4/README.md

 ```

-Lastly this item is visible in the cart as the current cart is pulled from the state with a `useSelector()` function and rendered on the page.
+Lastly this item remains visible in the cart as all items are pulled from the state with a `useSelector()` function and rendered on the page.

 ```Javascript
   const cart = useSelector((state) => state.cart)
 ```

-Although there are many steps to this process the benefits of this approach is there is no need to pass state up and down componenets which can become troublesome for a project of this size, regardless of whether the user is logged in or not the cart items will remain the same, and user experience isn't impeded.
+Although there are many steps to this process, the benefits of this approach is there is no need to pass state up and down components which can become troublesome for a project of this size.
+Regardless of whether the user is logged in or not, the cart items will remain the same and user experience is not impeded.

 ## Bugs